Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Pricing & Course Options

 To provide some context for my full review, let’s cover Target Test Prep’s pricing and course options.
-And I’ll just start by saying what everyone likely already knows—Target Test Prep is a value-driven GMAT prep provider.
+And I’ll just start by saying what everyone likely already knows – Target Test Prep is a value-driven GMAT prep provider.
 Their offerings are a fraction of the cost of other GMAT prep companies, and that’s likely why they have such wide appeal.

-And if you do decide to go with Target Test Prep for your prep, make sure to snag a discount code, as they’re almost always running some sort of promo or deal.
+If you do decide to go with Target Test Prep for your prep, make sure to snag a discount code, as they’re almost always running some sort of promo or deal.
 In my experience, you can sometimes pick this course up for10% off.

 Alright, now that we have the basics out of the way, let’s get to our thoughts on this Target Test Prep GMAT prep course.